You are now in the main content area

 Joanne Okimawininew Dallaire

-I started at Toronto Metropolitan University (formerly Ryerson University) in 1999 with a focus on Traditional teachings and, since then, have taken on a variety of roles within the university community.
+I started at Toronto Metropolitan University (formerly Ryerson University) in 1999 with a focus on traditional teachings. since then, I have taken on a variety of roles within the university community.

-Throughout my time here, the university has always been supportive and enthusiastic about the growth and evolution of programs, buildings, faculty and staff.
+Throughout my time at TMU, the university has always been supportive and enthusiastic about the growth and evolution of programs, buildings, faculty and staff.
 Throughout it all, students have remained the central focus – they are the ones who keep our community vibrant and the work so interesting.

 Toronto Metropolitan University reflects many of my aspirations for growth, adaptability and inclusion while creating a welcoming environment for the individual, so it’s important to me that this is felt in my role as Elder and Senior Advisor, Indigenous Relations and Reconciliation as well.

-In the traditional way of the Cree, I believe in the art of taking people at face value without judgement.
+In the traditional way of the Cree, I believe in the art of taking people at face value without judgment.
 Everyone has a past; that is how we learn.
-We are all on a journey and what we like in others we carry.
+We are all on a journey and what we like in others, we carry.
 What we dislike in others, we also carry.
 Above all, discourse is the most potent and most unwanted teacher.

-I know that we can continue to educate the real history of this land and the many injustices Indigenous people live with today.
-We do not own Mother earth; we all are her stewards.
+I know that we can continue to educate our community about the real history of this land and the many injustices Indigenous people live with today.
+We do not own Mother Earth; we all are her stewards.

 My door is open for anyone who would like to talk.
 Please share your hopes and concerns with me, and let me know what you think is essential for me to address with my colleagues.